18F/tts-buy-cloudgov-3pao/README.md

 Additional information is provided in [the Performance Work Statement](https://github.com/18F/tts-buy-cloudgov-3pao/blob/master/solicitation_documents/PWS.md), but in short:

-The vendor must provide an  Annual Assessment Security Assessment Plan, Significant Change Request Security Assessment Plan, and Security Assessment Report as outline within the Request of Quotation section 3.0 Requirements.
+The vendor must provide security assessments and reports for an Annual Assessment, with options for including Significant Change Request assessments, for cloud.gov at the JAB Moderate security level.
+These security assessments must meet all of the requirements of a FedRAMP security assessment, as outline within the Request of Quotation section 3.0 Requirements.

 ### How to respond